m50d/m50d.github.com/_posts/2018-05-01-crimson-tide.md

 I'm genuinely unsure what a realistic outcome looks like here.
 Ramius has overseen a series of shocking breakdowns in military discipline, mistreatment of a prisoner (a genuine war crime) being only the most recent and most obviously avoidable example.
 At the same time, her ship has won repeatedly against impossible odds; had Archangel successfully delivered the Strike to Alaska, I suspect that success would have outweighed any failure to follow procedures.

-But with the Strike lost, all Ramius has achieved is staying alive.
+But with the Strike lost, all Ramius has actually achieved is staying alive, preserving the archangel, and rescuing a few Orb civilians - this last a mixed blessing,